UWB-ACM/Hackathon-Docs/Server-Creation.md

 ## Step 0: Create an Account on Digital Ocean

 - Create an account on [Digital Ocean](https://cloud.digitalocean.com/registrations/new).
-You will need four pieces of information to complete your account setup:
+You will need five pieces of information to complete your account setup:
   - Your name (individual or team name)
   - A valid email address
   - A password for your account
   - A credit or debit card to link to the account
+  - If you haven't gotten access to GitHub's [Student Developer Pack](https://education.github.com/pack), do this now.
+Every recipient gets a $50.00 Digital Ocean credit, and instructions on redeeming the credit is available [here](https://www.digitalocean.com/community/questions/student-discounts).
 - You will receive a confirmation email after registering; click the confirmation link to finalize account creation.
 - After clicking the confirmation link, you will be taken to a billing page.
-Please have a credit or debit card ready to link to your new account. _Note: this is a common requirement for all service providers; note that you can suspend services to limit your charges at any time._
+Please have a credit or debit card ready to link to your new account.
+  - Note: this is a common requirement for all service providers; note that you can suspend services to limit your charges at any time.
+  - If you have Digital Ocean credits to apply to your account, you are still required to have a card on file, but all account credits will be used before your card is charged.
 - Next, you will be prompted to create a project.
   - Make sure you give your project a sweet name!
   - For the **What is your project for?** question, you can select whichever category you prefer.
 We recommend _Class project / Educational purposes_, but you may prefer _Web Application_, _Website or blog_, _Service or API_, or _Other_.